ac3lab/ac3lab.github.io/_posts/leverkusen-series/2024-05-27-post_leverkusen_3_en.md

 After such impressive performances during the season, Grimaldo was called up to play for his national team for the first time. <br/><br/>

 <div style="width: 100%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Alejandro_Grimaldo.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-05-27-post_leverkusen_3/Alejandro_Grimaldo.png" class="img-fluid rounded z-depth-1" %}
 </div>

 In the Bundesliga, Grimaldo was <b>the 6th player with the most goals scored</b>, but above him, there are only the center forwards, such as Bayern Munich's Harry Kane and RB Leipzig's Loïs Openda.
 The Bayer Leverkusen wingback was also the competition's <b>leader in assists</b> and <b>second in chances created</b>. <br/><br/>